Intestinal Health: 7 Foods That Are Bad For Your Gut

 However, what the industry doesn’t want people to know is that they are very low in essential nutrients.
 Instead, they’re full of additives that affect your intestines as well as the rest of your body.

-Consuming additives is associated with the risk of developing metabolic illnesses, irritable bowel syndrome, and several types of cancer.
+Consuming additives is linked to the risk of developing metabolic illnesses, irritable bowel syndrome, and several types of cancer.
+Although they help preserve food, the drawbacks are much greater.
+Try to avoid them!